Other People's Children (2022 film): Production

 Other People's Children is the fifth feature film by French director and screenwriter Rebecca Zlotowski.
 The work is said to have been inspired by her relationship with director Jacques Audiard.

-She cast Virginie Efira, Roschdy Zem, Chiara Mastroianni and child actress Callie Ferreira-Goncalves in pivotal roles.
+Zlotowski cast Virginie Efira, Roschdy Zem, Chiara Mastroianni and child actress Callie Ferreira-Goncalves in pivotal roles.
 She had previously collaborated with Zem on the television series Savages in 2019.
-In an interview, the actor noted Zlotowski's feminine gaze and that she would have created his part as Efira's lover without cliches.
+In an interview, the actor noted Zlotowski's feminine gaze.
+He said that she would have created his part as Efira's lover without cliches.
 He recalled a scene where Efira's character was smoking and watching him take a shower.
 "I grew up with a movie theater, a television, an existence itself that was 95 percent male.
 This everyday patriarchy hurt me, but of course it's going away.
 I notice it with children of my son's age," says Zem.

 The film was produced by Frédéric Jouve for Les Films Velvet, who in the same capacity oversaw all of Zlotowski's previous feature films.
 France 3 Cinéma appeared as co-producer.
 The broadcasting rights were secured in advance by Canal+ Cinéma and France Télévisions.
 The project was supported by the national film promotion authority Centre national du cinéma et de l'image animée (CNC) and the SOFICA companies Indéfilms, Cinécap and Cineventure.
 For camera and editing, Zlotowski engaged George Lechaptois and Géraldine Mangenot, with whom she worked on her previous feature film, An Easy Girl (2019).
 The film music was composed by Robin Coudert alias Rob.

 Principal photography began in March 2021.

 Release

 The film had its world premiere at the 79th Venice International Film Festival on 4 September 2022, and competes for Golden Lion in 'In competition' section.
-It also held its North American Premiere at 2022 Toronto International Film Festival in 'Special Presentations' section on 8 September 2022 at Scotiabank Theatre, Toronto.
+It held its North American Premiere at 2022 Toronto International Film Festival in 'Special Presentations' section on 8 September 2022 at Scotiabank Theatre, Toronto.
 Later it was released by Ad Vitam in France on 21 September 2022.
-It also made it to 'World Cinema' section of 27th Busan International Film Festival and was screened on 9 October 2022.
+It was featured in the 'World Cinema' section of 27th Busan International Film Festival and was screened on 9 October 2022.
 In November 2022, it was featured in 'Country in focus' section of 53rd International Film Festival of India.
 Later in December, it was invited to Spotlight section of 2023 Sundance Film Festival to be held from January 19 to 29, 2023.